 The Aspelin Ramm prize

-Good urban development demands a high level of competence!
-Aspelin Ramm wishes to encourage further knowledge and understanding of the subject, and facilitate better and more future-oriented development for Nordic cities and towns.
-We’re inviting masterstudents from Nordic universities and colleges educating property developers, architects, landscape architects, community geographers, engineers, economists and planners to participate.
-Only masters’ thesis graded A or B during 2017 or 2018 will be considered.
+Good urban development demands a high level of competence.
+Aspelin Ramm wishes to encourage further knowledge and understanding of the subject, and facilitate better and more future-oriented town and city developments.

-Emphasis will be placed on interdisciplinary understanding, and the paper’s theme must be relevant and applicable to the subject of urban Development.
+Emphasis will be placed on interdisciplinary understanding, and the paper’s theme must be relevant to the subject of urban Development.

 The jury will be led by Marianne Skjulhaug, head of the Institute of Urbanism and Landscape, at the Oslo School of Architecture and Design (AHO).
 The other members are Per G. Røe, head of the Department of Sociology and Human Geography at UiO, Elin Børrud, Professor of Urban and Regional Planning at the Norwegian University of Life Sciences (NMBU) and Gunnar Bøyum, CEO of Aspelin Ramm.

-- 2015: Even Bakken for his thesis Byrom for fysisk aktivitet – støttet av norske spillemidler, Norwegian University of Life Sciences (NMBU).
+2015: Even Bakken for the thesis Byrom for fysisk aktivitet – støttet av norske spillemidler, Norwegian University of Life Sciences (NMBU).